AI Strategy That Ends in a Shipped POC, Not a Deck

 - A board-ready narrative that pairs the plan with the evidence behind it.

-We don't claim to be an official Anthropic partner — we're building toward those credentials — but we're all-in on production systems on Claude.
+We don't claim to be an official Anthropic partner — we're building toward those credentials.
+Our engineering depth is agentic delivery: we build with Claude Code and a library of custom skills, the agent-driven workflow that lets a small senior team ship and verify production AI fast — model-flexible, not locked to one vendor.
 See how that shows up in the work we deliver.

 Start with a working session, not a deck